Media Day will be Friday, Aug. 9, Beginning at 11:30 a.m.

 Sage earned his bachelor's degree in kinesiology from Northridge in 2002.
 While completing his undergraduate degree, he also helped coach at Moorpark Community College (Calif.), working with the offensive line and tight ends.
 Moorpark won a conference title and a bowl championship that season.

 He was married to the former Mandy Jeskey on July 17, 2010.
-Their first child, daughter Piper, was born March 30, 2011.
-Sage will recruit Southern California, Nevada, Central and West Texas for the Cowboys.
+They have one child, daughter Piper, and are expecting their second child in August of 2013.
+Sage will recruit Northern California and Nevada.